Purling/system_c_racket/examples.md

 * try f => return f with ... === try { (f : 𝜎) ⇒ return box {f} f } with { ... }

 * Try with return continuation

+* Example with try and arguments for the block